spel-uchile/SUCHAI-Flight-Software/README.md

 Use the [issue tracker](https://github.com/spel-uchile/SUCHAI-Flight-Software/issues) to submit questions, requirements and bugs.

-Follow [SPEL team](https://twitter.com/SPEL_UCHILE) at Twitter to get latest news about SUCHAI project
+Follow the [SPEL team](https://twitter.com/SPEL_UCHILE) at Twitter to get latest news about the SUCHAI project